 : an act or instance of appraising; especially : a valuation of property by the estimate of an authorized person

-The actual appraisal process involves taking local comparable sales and area conditions in order to come up with a appraised value.
-This is similar to the process your real estate uses when determining the fair market value of your home when you put it on the market, but involves additional factors and considerations and must be done in compliance with appraiser licensing laws.
+The actual appraisal process involves taking local comparable sales data and area conditions into consideration in order to come up with an appraised value.
+This is similar to the process your real estate agent uses when determining the fair market value of your home when you put it on the market, but involves additional factors and considerations and must be done in compliance with appraiser licensing laws.

 If you’re buying a home that involves a mortgage, you will need an appraisal.
 The appraisal is the bank’s proof that the home is really worth what you’ve agreed to pay for it.
 The idea is to give them the comfort of knowing that the home is worth that much and they’re not getting scammed or ripped off.

 Banks will require an appraisal and if it comes in lower than the price you’ve agreed to pay for the home, the bank will not lend you more than the appraised value.
-For instance, if you’ve agreed to buy a house for $100,000 and it appraises for $99,000, the bank will only make the loan based on the $99,000 figure, so it would be up to you as the buyer to come up with the additional $1,000 in cash on your own or back out of the sale.
-This can become an issue as we will discuss in an upcoming blog post.
-The idea of appraisals is safety, security, and fair value for all involved.
+For instance, if you’ve agreed to buy a house for $200,000 and it appraises for $189,000, the bank will only make the loan based on the $189,000 figure, so it would be up to you as the buyer to come up with the additional $11,000 in cash on your own or back out of the sale.
+This can be a huge issue as most buyers are not prepared to come up with that much cash in the transaction (that’s why they’re getting a loan).
+The idea of appraisals is safety, security, and fair value for all involved, but it is there to protect the bank’s asset and assist them in evaluating the risk associated with making a loan.

 image courtesy of Images_of_Money